MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/power-platform/admin-reference.md

 4. Save the changes.

-When the virtual entity configuration is completed, you can then enable the virtual entities in Dataverse.
-See [Enable Dataverse virtual entities](enable-virtual-entities.md) for more information.
+When the virtual entity configuration is complete, you can enable the virtual entities in Dataverse.
+For more information, see [Enable Dataverse virtual entities](enable-virtual-entities.md).

 [!INCLUDE[footer-include](../../../includes/footer-banner.md)]